npm/scope-it/README.md

 ## notes

-You can use this tool to move from unscoped private modules to your oen scope and to move modules from one scope to another.
+You can use this tool to move from unscoped private modules to your own org scope and to move modules from one scope to another.